 Taranis

-Diverging more from these Graeco-Roman Gods of Thunder, we have Taranis.
-Unfortunately for both him and us, we do not have much information on him at all, and what we do have is undoubtedly influenced by Roman prejudice against “barbarian” Gods.
+Diverging more from the Graeco-Roman Gods of Thunder, there is Taranis.
+Unfortunately, there isn’t much information on him at all, and what exists is undoubtedly influenced by Roman prejudice against “barbarian” gods.

 For example, the Roman poet Lucan names Taranis, along with two other Celtic gods (Esus and Teutates), as deities that demanded human sacrifice from their followers – a claim that may be true but is also likely to be borne from the stigmatization of other cultures.

-What we do know is that his name roughly translates to “the thunderer” and he was typically depicted with a club and “solar wheel”.
-This image of a solar wheel ran throughout Celtic iconography and ritual, not only on coins and amulets, but also embodied by the votive burial of wheels themselves, in rivers or at shrines.
+What is known is that his name roughly translates to “the thunderer” and he was typically depicted with a club and “solar wheel.”
+This image of a solar wheel ran throughout Celtic iconography and ritual, not only on coins and amulets but also embodied by the votive burial of wheels themselves, in rivers or at shrines.

-Additionally, we know that he was revered as a God throughout the Celtic world, in Britain, Hispania, Gaul, and Germania.
-When these regions became gradually more “Romanized” he was often synthesized with Jupiter (a common practice throughout the empire) to make “Jupiter Taranis/Taranus”.
+Additionally, he was revered as a god throughout the Celtic world, in Britain, Hispania, Gaul, and Germania.
+When these regions became gradually more “Romanized” he was often synthesized with Jupiter (a common practice throughout the empire) to make “Jupiter Taranis/Taranus.”

-Furthermore, whilst a lot of our surviving evidence for ancient cultures come from the remains of urban settlements, most people actually lived in the countryside as farmers, hunters, traders, and craftsmen.
-It’s no surprise then that these people had gods and goddesses of the wilderness, hunting, trees and rivers to accompany them!
+Furthermore, whilst a lot of our surviving evidence for ancient cultures comes from the remains of urban settlements, most people actually lived in the countryside as farmers, hunters, traders, and craftsmen.
+It’s no surprise then that these people had gods and goddesses of the wilderness, hunting, trees, and rivers to accompany them!
 In a less-Christianised way, these really were the more “pagan” (rural) deities!

 Diana

 Diana is perhaps the most famous of these “rural” deities and as well as being the patron Roman goddess of childbirth, fertility, the moon, and crossroads, she was also the goddess of the countryside, wild animals, and the hunt.
-As one of the oldest Roman gods that we know of – derived most probably, or at least reappropriated from the Greek Artemis, she was worshiped throughout all of Italy and had a prominent sanctuary by Lake Nemi.
+As one of the oldest Roman gods derived most probably, or at least reappropriated from the Greek Artemis, she was worshiped throughout all of Italy and had a prominent sanctuary by Lake Nemi.

 At this sanctuary, and later throughout the Roman world, the Romans would celebrate the Nemoralia festival in August every year, in honor of the goddess Diana.